 Fraktur is a term referring to both manuscript writing and design motifs passed down through Pennsylvania Dutch settlers in the mid 1800’s.
 Documents were created to record vital statistics of everyday life such as births, marriages, home blessings and genealogical records.
 This distinctive style of folk art included motifs such as birds, flowers, hearts and other symbols of the New World.
-We will be creating our own version of a Fraktur incorporating details of Nantucket.
-Each student will be able to personalize their Fraktur with names, dates, poems or writings of their choice.

 All materials provided.